 What is a High Demand/High Control Group or Cult?

 First, a word of caution.
-Anyone (former members, family members of someone currently involved, professionals specializing in the field of high demand/high control group or cult education and recovery, etc.) can become a target of attack with false accusations, harrassment, and threats by current members of such groups.
+Anyone (former members, family members of someone currently involved, professionals specializing in the field of high demand/high control group or cult education and recovery, etc.) can become a target of attack with false accusations, harassment, and threats by current members of such groups.
 Members in healthy groups, including families, can respectfully disagree and express different perspectives; feel "heard" and understood, have flexibility to make changes based on feedback, work collaboratively together, and maintain healthy boundaries of "I" and "you" rather than a standard "we."
 In well-functioning groups, members are also supported to pursue individual goals.
 When members choose, they can move on, "graduate," or, when of age, "launch out" to begin a life of one's own.
-In unhealthy groups, families, or cults, "launching out" can be viewed as abandonment and betrayal, and "graduation" is a concept that simply doesn't exist and is considered "wrong," rather than a healthy avenue to pursue developmental goals.
+In unhealthy groups, families, or cults, "launching out" can be viewed as abandonment and betrayal, and "graduation" is a concept that simply doesn't exist rather than a healthy avenue to further personal goals and choices.

-Although there is no agreed-upon definition of a high demand/ high control group or cult, several seem to highlight key elements of high-influence relational systems:
+Although there is no agreed-upon definition of a high demand/ high control group, cult, or abusive relationship, several seem to highlight key elements:

 "An ideological organization held together by charismatic relationships and demanding total commitment.
 Charisma refers to a spiritual power or personal quality that gives leaders considerable influence or authority over large numbers of people.
 Hence, a high demand group or cult is characterized by an ideology, strong demands issuing from that ideology, and powerful processes of social-psychological influence to induce group members to meet those demands.
 This high-demand, leader-centered social climate places such groups at risk of exploiting and injuring members, although they may remain benign, if leadership doesn't abuse its power.”
 (Zablocki, http://www.icsahome.com/infoserv_icsa/icsa_overview.htm Retrieved July 28, 2007).